 - Pour in apple cider and beef stock, scrapping the bottom of the Dutch oven to deglaze.
 Stir in the tomato paste.
 Add the thyme, rosemary, sage, cinnamon sticks, onion slices, cloves and crushed red pepper.
 Place the short ribs back in the pot and bring to a boil.
 Cover and move to the oven.

 - In the oven, cook until short ribs are tender and shreddable and can easily be removed from the bone, about three to three and a half hours.
-Alternatively, you could cook the short ribs in a slow cooker on low for six to eight hours, though the oven is my favorite method.
-The Instant Pot is not recommended for best results.

 - The sauce will be thin after braising.
 You can drizzle it on top of the short ribs as is, but if you'd like to turn it into a thicker gravy, strain the sauce and reserve two cups.
 Melt 2 tablespoons butter over medium heat in a skillet.
 Whisk in 2 tablespoons flour and cook for about three minutes, whisking constantly.
 Slowly pour in the strained sauce.
 Whisk until smooth.
 Add a pinch of salt and continue to cook until thickened.
 This should take a few minutes.